merely-useful/py-rse/index.md

 Some commands have a `--help` option that provides a succinct summary of possibilities, but the best place to go for help these days is probably the [TLDR][tldr] website.
-The acronym stands for "too long, didn't read", and its help for `wc` displays this:
+The acronym stands for "too long, didn't read," and its help for `wc` displays this:

 ```